RocketChat/docs-old/installation/docker-containers/README.md

 ### 5a.
 Using a commercial SSL cert (recommended)

-If don't have a certificate you can grab one for free at [Let's Encrypt](https://letsencrypt.org/).
+If you don't have a certificate already, you can grab one for free at [Let's Encrypt](https://letsencrypt.org/).

-Of if you want to use a self-signed SSL cert instead, skip this part and continue at [Self-Signed SSL](#5b-self-signed-ssl) below.
+Or, if you want to use a self-signed SSL cert instead, skip ahead to [Self-Signed SSL](#5b-self-signed-ssl).

 **Install the private key (created when you generated the CSR):**